Anastasiya Alistratava: Early life

-Junior
+Junior gymnastics career

 2016–17

 In 2016 Alistratava made her debut at the Antonina Koshel Cup where she placed fourth amongst the junior competitors; she recorded the second highest balance beam score.
 In 2017 she competed at the European Youth Olympic Festival alongside Dziyana Kirykovich and Aliaksandra Varabyova.
 As a team they finished in 17th place.
 Individually Alistratava finished the all-around in 30th place and did not qualify for the final.

 2018

 In 2018 Alistratava competed at the Dityatin Cup where she finished second in the all-around behind Nelli Audi of Russia.
 During event finals she won gold on uneven bars, silver on balance beam behind Audi, and bronze on floor exercise behind Audi and Darya Yassinskaya of Kazakhstan.
 She next competed at the Youth Olympic Qualifier where she placed twenty-fourth in the all-around; however Aliaksandra Varabyova would go on to represent Belarus at the 2018 Youth Olympics.
 Alistratava was later selected to represent Belarus at the 2018 European Championships alongside Varabyova, Ganna Metelitsa, Kseniya Pilets, and Anastasiya Savitskaya.
 Together they finished twelfth as a team.
 Individually Alistratava finished fifteenth in the all-around and qualified to the uneven bars final where she finished seventh.
 Alistratava finished the season competing at the Belarusian National Championships where she finished second behind Varabyova in the all-around, first on uneven bars, second on balance beam behind Savitskaya, and fourth on floor exercise.